 - Sit upright

-- Stay alert and listen attentively
+- Stay alert and listen attentively, give the interviewer your undivided attention

 - Make eye contact